Welcome to CHA!

 CHA believes strongly in ensuring a Jewish Day School education to all students regardless of financial background.
 We provide needs-based financial aid to qualified applicants and encourage all families to apply for financial assistance.
 Financial aid is determined each year based on the number of applicants and available funds.
 Each application is carefully considered on needs and circumstances.

 Tuition is determined each year by the Chabad Hebrew Academy Board.
 Please consult the Tuition and Fee Schedule for a complete list of tuition and fees.
+CHA utilizes FACTS Tuition Management Services for collecting and processing all tuition and fees.
+Please follow this link to set up your account or make a payment.

 Completed financial aid applications and supporting documents are sent to the CHA Finance Office for review by an independent third party, PSAS (Private School Aid Service) followed by our schools outside confidential committee.
 All applications are handled in a confidential manner with dignity and sensitivity.